Tyler887/winux/README.md

 Invoke-Expression (New-Object System.Net.WebClient).DownloadString('https://github.com/Tyler887/winux/raw/main/live.ps1')
 ```

-This downloads and runs the code of Winux.
+This downloads and runs the code of Winux using CPython.

+## Python 2 support

+No.

 ## BASH examples